GNOME/gtk/docs/reference/gsk/paths.md

 necessary to determine whether the mouse points is over the path.
 GSK provides [method@Gsk.Path.in_fill] for this purpose.

+## Path length

+An important property of paths is their **_length_**.
+Computing it efficiently requires caching, therefore GSK provides a separate [struct@Gsk.PathMeasure] object to deal with path lengths.
+After constructing a `GskPathMeasure` object for a path, it can be used to determine the length of the path with [method@Gsk.PathMeasure.get_length] and locate points at a given distance into the path with [method@Gsk.PathMeasure.get_point].

 ## Other Path APIs

 Paths have uses beyond rendering, for example as trajectories in animations.